VanoIniashvili/sqlalchemy/README.md

 # book and author database

-this project provides a simple SQLite database for managing books and their authors. tt uses SQLAlchemy for ORM to facilitate interactions with the database
+this project provides a simple SQLite database for managing books and their authors. it uses SQLAlchemy for ORM to facilitate interactions with the database

 ## features